niltonpinheiro/AlwaysOn-Performance-Dashboard/README.md

 On SSMS, register the dashboard report "AlwaysOn Performance Dashboard" as an Custom reports...

 3. To remove the dashboard

---- Run the script "drop_all_objects" to generate a list of all objects used bu the reports
+--- Run the script "drop_all_objects" to generate a list of all objects used by the reports

 --- DROP all the objects and jobs